Sebagabones/Server-Side-Rendered-Includes/README.md

 As mentioned above.
 I do want to add an an option that copies the all the contents of the entire input folder to the output folder, and only updates the HTML.
 Likewise, adding an argument that allows you to select with files types you want to search for include statements in is planned, as it would allow use with `.jsx` files, and possibly CSS files ect.
 Another future addition would be to add in the ablity to nest include statements in template files.
 This *might* already work, but I have not tested it, and there is the potential to get stuck in a endless loop, so for the time being I would not recommend include statements inside templates.
-Oh, and of course, I still need to add different verbosity levels at some point.

 If there is demand/I have interest I may make this fully compatible with Apache SSI's, however for the time that isn't the case - if someone has good documentation on SSI options please let me know about it/send it to me, easiest way to do that is probably to raise an issue :)